This post was sponsored by Cricut.

+I’ll be honest—I have traditionally not loved working with stencils because I find it super hard to get clean paint lines.
 No matter how hard I try to paint carefully and how much tape I use to hold them in place, there is always paint bleeding and smudging.

 However, using stencil vinyl when painting means that the entire stencil is adhesive and doesn’t move at all!

-While you can’t reuse DIY stencils made using Cricut’s stencil vinyl (at least it would be really hard to), the great results you get make it worth the single-use for me.
-Even on a concrete paver that has a dimpled and imperfect surface.
+While you can’t reuse DIY stencils made using Cricut’s stencil vinyl, the great results you get make it worth the single-use for me.
+Even on a dimpled and imperfect surface.

 Supplies & project steps